Screenlife: Self-imposed limitations

 According to Timur Bekmambetov, the Russian-Kazakh producer of the film Searching, a computer screen film should take place on one specific screen, never move outside of the screen, the camerawork should resemble the behavior of the device's camera, all the action should take place in real time, without any visible transitions and all the sounds should originate from the computer.
 There have, however, also been movies that switch between screens and are still categorized as screenlife.
+Most notably, Searching ends with a few scenes that look as if they were television broadcasts.

 Features

-Screenlife footage can be displayed such on devices a computer, smartphone, smart TV or tablet and show actions of the main character on the device, such as web browsing, online chatting and video calling.

-Screenlife film can be made in different genres, horror, thriller, comedy.
+Screenlife footage can be displayed on devices such as a computer, smartphone, smart TV or tablet and show actions of the main character on the device, such as web browsing, online chatting and video calling.
+Screenlife films can be made in different genres, including horror, thriller, comedy.
 It was originally regarded as a new storytelling format because the computer or smartphone screen is used in journalism and advertising as a visual source.
 Screenlife takes elements from the pseudo-documentary and found footage formats (e.g. The Blair Witch Project, Paranormal Activity).

 The earliest experimentations of a combination of a classic film format and the use of computer screens were made in the 2000s such as the drama Thomas in Love and the horror film The Collingswood Story shows everything through the web cameras of the main characters.

 In 2014, the full-length screenlife film Unfriended by Levan Gabriadze was released.
 It earned $64 million at the box office on a budget of $1 million, and spawned a sequel called Unfriended: Dark Web in 2018.

-One of the first successful screenlife films is the 2018 thriller Searching, directed by Aneesh Chaganty.
+Another successful screenlife film was the 2018 thriller Searching directed by Aneesh Chaganty.
 The main roles were played by John Cho and Debra Messing.
 The film received the Alfred P. Sloan Prize at the Sundance Film Festival and collected in world box office over $75 million with a budget of about $700,000 and received a sequel, Missing, in 2023.